Panopto/Panopto-RR-Light-Service-With-Installer/README.md

 * PanoptoRRLightService/Delcom/DelcomDLL.dll is provided and maintained by Delcom.
 * Files in PanoptoRRLightService/SwivlChico are provided and maintained by Swivl.
     * Please contact Swivl support about Swivl device and the code specific to Swivl.
+* Files in PanoptoRRLightService/Serial are provided by the courtesy of University of Washington.
+See README.console.md for more informaiton.
+    * Panopto may not support this part of the code.
+If you see any issue, open an issure report on GitHub.
+The author may respond it, although there is no gurantee.

 ## Release
 Installer is available from [release page]( https://github.com/Panopto/Panopto-RR-Light-Service-With-Installer/releases).